Pausing When Talking to Baby

 I know parents are usually concerned that they aren’t doing ENOUGH for their baby’s development, but ironically, the problem isn’t that parents aren’t talking ENOUGH to their child.
 It’s that they are talking too much AND not giving their child a chance to process and respond.
 And it starts in early infancy.

-All the parenting books say things like “talk to your baby!”
-But they don’t give you any information on HOW to do that!
+All the parenting books say things like “talk to your baby!” and “narrate your day!”
+But they don’t give you any information on how to best do that!

 In a society where everything happens instantly, and we are expected to move at a fast pace, it is understandable that parents expect their child to react quickly.
 But, the minds of infants and toddlers do not yet have the capacity to move at adult speeds.
 They need more time to make connections, process, and react.